-Amsterdam as marketing and advertising hotspot
+Amsterdam as a marketing and advertising hotspot

-Collider, a UK-based accelerator for marketing and advertising technology (madtech), has announced plans to launch in Amsterdam.
+Collider, a UK-based accelerator for marketing and advertising technology (MadTech), has announced plans to launch in Amsterdam.

-Collider invests in early-stage madtech startups to help them grow in a quick and sustainable way, through investment, a structured programme and access to a wide network.
+Collider invests in early-stage MadTech startups to help them grow in a quick and sustainable way, through investment, a structured programme and access to a wide network.
 The accelerator focuses on the overlap between startups and brands, and the commercial benefits they bring to each other.
 Amsterdam will be the company’s first office outside of the UK.